refi-rr/clickhouse-cluster/README.md

 # clickhouse-cluster
-what is this ? this is docker compose setup for clickhouse cluster with zookeeper and ch proxy (for proxy balance)
+what is this ? this is docker compose setup for clickhouse cluster with ch-keeper and ch proxy (for balance)
 #additional:
 - mount clickhouse log to host
+- you can replace clickhouse keeper by apache zookeeper.
+You just replace the image and config the clickhouse server config.xml